Summer: September to April. Temperature: 20°C to 30°C.

-Yellow Fever inoculation is mandatory for visitors transiting through South America, West, Central and East Africa (e.g. Kenya) and visitors to Zanzibar.
+Yellow Fever inoculation is mandatory for visitors transiting through Central and East Africa (e.g. Kenya) and coming from People's Republic of China or certain endemic countries in South America.
 Otherwise, there is no mandatory inoculation required to enter the country.
 Precautions for malaria are always recommended.
 Please consult a travel clinic

 physician for additional recommendations.

 What voltage is used in Tanzania?
 Can we charge our cameras and phones while on safari?